Mar. 18: Peep Laja

 After our #CH2020 kick-off session on November 20th, we asked our attendees what topics they would like to have for the upcoming keynotes.
 The struggle that was mentioned a lot is that we as optimizers seem to focus a lot a short-term KPI’s.
 More sign-ups, more leads, more transactions.
 We are trying to persuade users to complete a specific task.
 Is this the best solution to maximize customer lifetime value?
 How to work on this long-term KPI?

-His recent presentations reminded me of a quote that was once given by the threat Seth Godin when he explained the difference between a brand and a logo:
+His recent presentations reminded me of a quote that was once given by Seth Godin when he explained the difference between a brand and a logo:

 “If Nike would open up a hotel – you can already imagine how it would look like – because they are a brand”